byGeek/CallCFunctionInLua/ReadMe.md

   This function name should be match pattern `luaopen_dllname`, dllname is your dll's name

-- Use this c library in your lua code.
+- Final step, Use this c library in your lua code.

   ```lua
   -- test.lua